Claudialhc/readme-generator/sampleREADME.md

 Before you begin, ensure you have met the following requirements:

-## Usage README.md Generator
+## Usage

-To use README.md Generator, follow these steps: npm
+To use README.md Generator, follow these steps: npn

-Command to run test: npm
+Command to run test: npn

 ## Contributing to README.md Generator